 Distance and Time (from New Orleans): 46 miles, 50 minutes

-Get up and close with a wild 14 foot alligator with Airboat Tours by Arthur Matherne.
-When I say up close, I mean you might be able to touch Big Al, as I and my group were fortunate to do—although two chose not to.
+Get up close with a wild 14 foot alligator named Big All with Airboat Tours by Arthur Matherne.
+When I say up close, I mean you might be able to touch Big Al, as I and my group were fortunate to do—although two persons chose not to.
 We saw several 10+ foot gators along with some of the most gorgeous bayou scenery, including a watery oak alley.

 Before or after your incredible airboat ride, stop at nearby Spahr’s for lunch.
 It is the closest Cajun Bayou Food Trail stop to New Orleans (see below for more about the Cajun Bayou Food Trail).